varshit007/RateMyCourse/README.md

 ## Technologies Used:
 - MySQL Server hosted on Google Cloud Platform for the database.
 - React for the front-end.
-- Express / Node for connecting to MySQL
+- Express / Node for connecting to MySQL.
-- Deployed via Google App Engine
+- Deployed via Google App Engine.

 ## Features:
 - Log in or sign up with a Google account